jaflaten/mcp-server-rag-demo/README.md

 ## Running the Server

+You can run the MCP server in two modes:

+### 1. Stdio Mode (for Claude Desktop, MCP Inspector)

-The server uses STDIO transport for communication, which means it reads from standard input and writes to standard output:
+The server uses STDIO transport for communication with MCP clients:

 ```bash
 ./gradlew run